 - private pensions and insurance arrangements.

-The SASSA Grant for Older Persons is the South African equivalent of a state pension, and is provided to approximately 75% of the elderly population.
-The grant is funded through tax contributions and is means-tested, provided to those with income and assets below a certain threshold.
+The SASSA Grant for Older Persons is the South African equivalent of a state pension.
+It’s provided to approximately 75% of the elderly population.
+The grant is funded through tax contributions.
+The pension is means-tested, provided to those with income and assets below a certain threshold.

 In December 2018, nearly 3.6 million old age grants were paid – with Kwazulu Natal (699,000) Gauteng (610,000) Eastern Cape residents (578,000) the regions where the highest number of grants were paid.
-In total, more than 17 million people in South Africa are dependant on some form of grant from from SASSA, resulting in some commentators claiming the country is in the grips of social security crisis.
+In total, more than 17 million people in South Africa receive some form of grant from from SASSA.
+Some commentators erroneously claim the country is in the grips of social security crisis.

-The South African pension system doesn’t fare well in the Melbourne Mercer Global Pensions Index, which ranks the state pensions in 33 countries around the world.
-In the 2018 report, South Africa ranks in 28th place.
-The pension system is ranked as ‘Grade C’, which is described as having ‘some good features’, but also ‘major risks or shortcomings’.
+The South African pension system doesn’t fare well in the Melbourne Mercer Global Pensions Index.
+This index ranks the state pensions in 33 countries around the world.
+In the 2018 report, South Africa ranks in 28th place, having some good features but also major risks.

 Pension age in South Africa

-Theoretically, the retirement age in South Africa is currently 60 for both males and females, as this is the minimum age at which the state pension can be paid – though in truth there is no specific retirement age set in law.
+Theoretically, the retirement age in South Africa is currently 60 for both males and females.
+This is the minimum age at which the state pension can be paid.
+In reality, there is no specific retirement age set in law.